Freedom Homeschooling

 Bible

-Bible Fluency is a multi-media Bible survey course that includes video instruction, teacher’s guides, workbooks, flashcards, teaching aids, and memory songs.
+Bible Fluency is a multi-media Bible survey course with video instruction, teacher’s guides, workbooks, flashcards, teaching aids, and memory songs.
 The course is divided into Old and New Testament sections, each of which can be completed in 12 weeks.
 Most of the lessons will take about an hour to complete.
 The lessons can be done once a week or spread out over multiple days.
-For more information about Bible Fluency, you can read Cathy Duffy’s review.
+You can read Cathy Duffy’s review for more information about Bible Fluency.

 Science